dhanushanthp/Level2Trader/ReadMe.md

 1. Some times the ask is less than bid price. and how that prints in terminal 12.38AM in file 4. price at $5.92
     12:46 same price

+# Current Challenges
+1. The application will not work on high spreaad stocks.
+Such as spread more than 2C~3C

+# Notes
+1. Histogram block will change dynamically and reset every time the terminal clear the outputs.